-This is the goal of the Pedagogical Patterns Project (PPP, [PPP]).
-Pedagogy is a term that refers to the "systematized learning or instruction concerning principles and methods of teaching" [Web].
+Pedagogy is a term that refers to the "systematized learning or instruction concerning principles and methods of teaching" [12].
 Patterns provide a method for capturing and communicating knowledge such as pedagogy.

-As an example, imagine that you are looking for an effective way to teach message passing to experienced programmers in a weeklong industry course.
-A friend who is teaching a semester-long object technology course to traditional age university students has found an effective technique.
-He shares it with you without dictating the specific implementation details.
-This allows you to use your own creativity to implement the technique in a way that is most comfortable for you and most useful for your industry students.
+One essential aspect of patterns, often overlooked, is the abstraction process that must occur to take an individual practice, that works in a very specific context, and makes it transferable to other, perhaps quite different, contexts.
+Watching an expert teacher gives you some guidance about how to teach a similar course, perhaps.
+But it is abstracting the essence of the good teaching technique that makes it work elsewhere.
 This is the essence of patterns - to offer a format and a process for sharing successful practices in a way that allows each practice to be used by a variety of people in many different ways.